mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

 Predefined Potential Forms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous example (`Example: Instantiating Potential Object`_), a function named ``bornMayer_Gd_O()`` was defined for a single pair-interaction, with the potential parameters hard-coded within the function.
 Explicitly defining a function for each interaction quickly becomes tedious for anything but the smallest parameter sets.
-In order to make the creation of functions using standard potential forms easier, a set of function factories are provided within the ``atsim_potentials.potentialsforms`` module.
+In order to make the creation of functions using standard potential forms easier, a set of function factories are provided within the ``atsim.potentials.potentialsforms`` module.

 Using the ``potentialsforms`` module, the function: